top of page

 Please DO NOT solicit the dog's affection

-An exposed belly is not always an invitation to rub it.
-Your dog may be telling you, "I mean you no harm."
-Why?
-Because they don't know you (yet) and are in a new environment and might feel scared.
-Understanding dog body language is critical.
-If you "correct" a dog for communicating their warning, you inadvertently punish their growl or ignore them, depending on the dog, they will feel they have no choice but to escalate with a bite.
+If you "correct" a dog for communicating with a growl (which is a warning), you inadvertently punish their growl.
+Or if you ignore their growl, depending on the dog, they will feel they have no choice but to escalate with an air snap or a bite.
 Have you ever repeated yourself so many times or given warnings only to be ignored, then suddenly you explode or do or say something in the heat of the moment that you regret later?

 Please DO NOT take your dog to the pet store

 Too many smells, strangers, etc. can be scary or cause overarousal, which can lead to jumping on people, lunging, air snapping, etc. Get to know your dog first and understand their limits.
-You are still a stranger and taking your dog to a new potentially scary or overwhelming place can set your dog up for failure and exposes them to practice unwanted behavior or worse a bite!
+You are still a stranger and taking your dog to a new potentially scary or overwhelming place can set your dog up for failure.
+We do not want your dog to do zoomies or lung and growl because they are overwhelmed and unsure is they are safe.
+Avoid putting them in a situation for them to practice unwanted behavior or worse a bite! â€‹

 Socializing your dog By Sara Reusche and Lili Chen